LouieNotHere/osu-beatmap-roulette/README.md

-# osu-beatmap-roulette
-osu!
-Beatmap Roulette - Web Version
+# osu!
+Beatmap Roulette
+A website that takes you to a random beatmap

+If the link is invalid, it's always like that